r-grandorder/tri-hermes/en/pages/prologue.md

 After all, I got a rather thorough look at its top secret manual while I was in their headquarters.

 **G：P.A.
 System</b>
-Tri-Hermes at the Atlas Institute, hmm.You detective types are always on the job, aren't you?</span>
+Tri-Hermes at the Atlas Institute, hmm.You detective types are always on the job, aren't you?

 **G：P.A.
 System</b>
 Still, be honest with me: How good do you think our odds are of pulling that off?
-Better than if we tried to fight those soldiers?</span>
+Better than if we tried to fight those soldiers?

 **Holmes:**
 Thirty percent at best, I should think.For that matter, I can't even be sure where we'll end up.